Sydneychick2748/password-generator/README.md

-When you are asked for numbers types to include in the password, then you can click the "ok" button or if you do not have numbers, then click the "cancel" button
+When you are asked for numbers  to include in the password, then you can click the "ok" button or if you do not want any numbers in your password, then click the "cancel" button